-Student Signature:
+Student Signature :

-Student Name (ple ase print):
+Student Name (ple ease print):

 Student ID: Grade: Date:

-As the parent/guar Acceptable Use Polowned, leased, or o Fi/Internet, even if policy, access privil the policy is prohib further understand Internet, but cannot inaccessible to student uses District technostudent(s) to use D icy when my student perated by the Districtions a personal device and personal deviced and may result in that the District has be guarantee that all collent users.
-I agree no on the network and a cology outside the schistrict technology and derstand, and agree to the Technology (s) or family are using electronic devices act or while accessing the District Wivice.
-Should my student(s) violate the l.
-I also understand that any violation of an disciplinary or legal consequences.
-I taken steps to control access to the controversial information will be to hold the District responsible for accept responsibility when my student(s) ool setting.
-I give permission for my d network resources, including the Internet.
+As the parent/guar Acceptable Use Po owned, leased, or of Fi/Internet, even it policy, access privit the policy is prohibit further understand Internet, but cannot inaccessible to study materials acquired uses District technical licy when my student(s) or forerated by the District or we forego a personal device.
+Shalleges may be revoked.
+I also pited and may result in discipled that the District has taken of guarantee that all controved ent users.
+I agree not to hold on the network and accept and, and agree to the Technology family are using electronic devices while accessing the District Wisould my student(s) violate the o understand that any violation of plinary or legal consequences.
+I steps to control access to the versial information will be led the District responsible for responsibility when my student(s) ting.
+I give permission for my

-Parent/Guardian S ignature:
+Parent/Guardian S Signature:

-Parent/Guardian N Jame (please print):
+Parent/Guardian 1 Name (please print):

 Date:

-\Students 18 years of age or older may sign this release form for themselves.
+Students 18 years of age or older may sign this release form for themselves.